The Parish of Christ Church, Sutton

 Recent Alterations and Plans

 Further adjustments have been made to the Church over the years to accommodate changing forms and styles of worship.
 The large red-carpeted platform was installed in 1977, making the building more versatile, not only for its own needs, but to make an auditorium suitable for drama, concerts and other similar activities.
 The Chancel and Chapel were re-ordered in 1984.
 The building has more recently been enhanced with versatile lighting and sound systems.
 In 2012, major repair works were undertaken with the help of an English Heritage Grant to ensure the building remains weatherproof for the future.
-There are plans afoot to install better facilities within the church (toilets and servery) as well as reinstating steps and a ramp up to the church from the road in order to continue to make it a versatile and useful building serving the church and community for many years to come.
+In autumn 2017 the church congregation, friends and supporters raised £18,500 to open up the view of Christ Church from the road.
+The work, to remove the fence and replace it with a low hedge, crown-lift the beautiful mature trees and remove the bushes and small trees that were blocking the view, was undertaken in spring 2018.
+The church visibility along Christchurch Park was much improved.
+An improved creche in the church office with video link to the church was opened in autumn 2018 and there are further plans to relocate the servery to make the church a more versatile and useful building serving the church and community for many years to come.